Damien Fitzhenry: Inter-county

-In 1997 Fitzhenry captured a second Leinster title as Wexford defeated their age old rivals Kilkenny.
-A 2–14 to 1–11 victory secured a safe passage to the All-Ireland semi-final where Tipperary, the defeated Munster finalists, provided the opposition.
-Wexford, however, surrendered their All-Ireland crown on that occasion as Tipp won the game.
-In spite of this defeat Fitzhenry was recognised as the best goalkeeper of the championship and was presented with his first All-Star award.
+In 1997, Fitzhenry won a second Leinster SHC title as Wexford defeated Kilkenny.
+A 2–14 to 1–11 victory secured a safe passage to the 1997 All-Ireland SHC semi-final where defeated Munster SHC finalist Tipperary provided the opposition.
+Tipp won the game, and so ended Wexford's bid to retain the All-Ireland SHC title.
+Despite that defeat, Fitzhenry was recognised as the championship's best goalkeeper and was presented with his first All-Star award.

 The departure of Liam Griffin as manager resulted in a downturn in Wexford's fortunes.
-Offally and Kilkenny monopolised the Leinster final for the next three years from 1998 until 2000.
-Fitzhenry's side were back in the provincial final in 2001, however, a 2–19 to 0–12 defeat by Kilkenny proved how off the pace the team were.
-In spite of this the team reached the All-Ireland semi-final where they drew with Tipperary.
-Tipp won the replay and went on to claim the All-Ireland title for the first time in a decade.
+Offaly and Kilkenny monopolised the Leinster SHC final for the next three years from 1998 until 2000.
+Fitzhenry's side were back in the Leinster SHC final in 2001; however, a 2–19 to 0–12 defeat by Kilkenny proved how off the pace the team were.
+Despite this, Wexford reached the 2001 All-Ireland SHC semi-final and drew with Tipperary.
+Tipp won the replay and went on to claim the All-Ireland SHC title for the first time in a decade.

-Fitzhenry's side lost out to Kilkenny in the Leinster finals of 2002 and 2003, however, they ended up in the All-Ireland semi-final in the latter year.
-In that game Wexford drew with Cork in an exciting challenge, however, Cork crushed Wexford in the replay.
+Fitzhenry's side lost to Kilkenny in the Leinster SHC finals of 2002 and 2003; however, they ended up in the All-Ireland SHC semi-final in the latter year.
+In that game Wexford drew with Cork in an exciting challenge; however, Cork crushed Wexford in the replay.

-In 2004 Wexford faced Kilkenny in the Leinster semi-final.
+Wexford faced Kilkenny in the 2004 Leinster SHC semi-final.
 While most people expected an easy victory for 'the Cats', Wexford sealed the win with a dramatic last-second goal resulting in a one-point victory.
-Wexford later went on to defeat Offaly in the provincial final giving Fitzhenry his third Leinster medal.
-This allowed Wexford to advance to the All-Ireland semi-final, however, Cork claimed the victory in the penultimate stage of the championship.
-Once again, Fitzhenry was recognised as the best goalkeeper in the country and he was presented with a second All-Star award.
+Wexford went on to defeat Offaly in the final, giving Fitzhenry his Leinster SHC medal.
+That result allowed Wexford to advance to the 2004 All-Ireland SHC semi-final; however, Cork claimed victory in the penultimate stage of the championship.
+Fitzhenry was recognised as the best goalkeeper in the country again and presented with a second All-Star award.

 The following few years brought little success to Fitzhenry or Wexford.
-Although the team suffered defeats in the Leinster championship they still made their way to the All-Ireland quarter-finals.
+Although the team suffered defeats in the Leinster SHC, they still made their way to the All-Ireland SHC quarter-finals.